Jean Segura Player Props: Marlins vs. Braves

-On Monday, Jean Segura (on the back of going 0-for-4) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+Jean Segura -- 1-for-3 in his last game -- will be in action for the Miami Marlins against the Atlanta Braves, with Charlie Morton on the hill, on April 25 at 7:20 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Guardians.
+He had a one-hit performance in his last game (1-for-3) against the Braves.

 Jean Segura Game Info & Props vs. the Braves